 - 1 C onion , roughly chopped

-- 3 tbsp vegan butter (can use vegan margarine or olive oil)
+- 3 tbsp vegan butter (or margarine or olive oil)

-- 2 tsp Herbamare seasoning (see substitution options above if needed)
+- 2 tsp Herbamare seasoning (see substitution options below)

 - ½ C nutritional yeast

-- Add in the garlic and cook for another 2 minutes.
+- Turn the heat to medium-high and cook your vegetables for 4-5 minutes.